 President Touched Button and Set.
 Monster Event in Motion.

-San Francisco.-An electric spark of enormous potential, jumping across Philadelphia on "How Can a Man the continent, opened the Panama-Pa-Best Send His Money on Ahead," this cific International Exposition at noon, being a discussion of the practical Pacific coast time.
-In the white house at Washington, President Wilson zation.
-J. Campbell White led the pressed a button and the serials of the great government radio station at Ar-The feature of the morning session lington in response sent a vibration to was the address on "Efficiency by a commercial station on San Francisco George C. Shane of Philadelphia, in bay.
-From there the message was Populous Towns in Eastern War Zone which the speaker contrasted the relayed by wire to a receiving instru-
+San Francisco.-An electric spark of enormous potential, jumping across the continent, opened the Panama-Pacific International Exposition at noon, Pacific coast time.
+In the white house at Washington, President Wilson pressed a button and the serials of the great government radio station at Arlington in response sent a vibration to a commercial station on San Francisco bay.
+From there the message was relayed by wire to a receiving instrument on the exposition grounds.

-As soon as the signal was received, open, and a procession of citizens, into the grounds.
+As soon as the signal was received. the wheels began to turn, and the fountains to play; the gates swung open, and a procession of citizens, with the mayor at their head, marched into the grounds.

-At the same time, President Charles C. Moore of the exposition, informed President Wilson over a telephone line that the wireless flash had been received and the exposition had opened.
+At the same time, President Charles C. Moore of the exposition, informed President Wilson over, a telephone line that the wireless flash had been received and the exposition had opened.
 In return President Wilson sent his greetings and good wishes.
-Brief ance followed.
+Brief ceremonies of dedication and acceptance followed.

-Buenos Ayres .- The Argentine Govhave been checked by the Russians, yon, Norris or LaFollette, progressive German steamer Holger and the aux-The Germans also are reported to republicans on whom they counted, iliary cruiser Ardonna to leave this be attempting to break through be- nor the support of any of the seven port within 24 hours or be disarmed and interned, it was announced.
-The The plan to move to concur with Holger arrived here with crews of the house amendments was wrecked several merchant ships sunk by the
+Buenos Ayres.-The Argentine Govnor the support of any of the seven port within 24 hours or be disarmed and interned, it was announced.
+The Holger arrived here with crews of several merchant ships sunk by the German cruiser Kronprinz Wilhelm.

 Medal for Sir John French.
-Paris.-The Government decided to in-chief of British forces in the field.
+Paris.-The Government decided to confer the military medal on Field Marshal Sir John French commanderin-chief of British forces in the field.

 No Mail Lost.
-Washington, - Although United
+Washington. - Although United

-Wyshkow, there are virtually no sy declared war without being urged States mail is going directly or inditroops of either side.
-Around Mes- by Germany or impelled by any other rectly to every country in the world, so far not on bag has been lost to be successfully holding their posi- said Talaat Bey today in a staement through the activities of European war fleets.
+States mail is going directly or indirectly to every country in the world. so far not on bag has been lost through the activities of European war fleets.
 In fact, postoffice department officials said, no American mail has gone down with a merchantman Washington-Cotton exports were destroyed by a warship within the beyond normal proportions during Jan- past hundred years.
-Postmaster Gendied on his farm near here.
-James, uary.
-The quantity was more than eral Burleson said he expected no inwho was 74 years old, had been in ill- 300,000 bales greater than last year, terference with mail service to result ton as defined by the Canal rules and health several months and was strick- according to the monthly report of from Germany's sea war zone procla-
+Postmaster Genuary.
+The quantity was more than eral Burleson said he expected no inwho was 74 years old, had been in ill- 300,000 bales greater than last year, terference with mail service to result mation.